physical-superintelligence-lab/Humanoid-Teleop/README.md

 > Warning : All persons must maintain an adequate safety distance from the robot to avoid danger!

 1. Connect your host computer to G1.
 Then, set up your local IP address to 192.168.123.123 with netmask 255.255.255.0 on G1's network interface.
-2. Connect both your computer and AVP to the same local router wifi in which you setup your cert with.
+2. Connect both your computer and AVP to the same local router wifi in which you set up your cert with.
 3. Open robot and set to sports mode (using remote control by pressing L1 + A, then L1 + UP, and lastly R1 + X when the G1 is gently touching the ground).
 4. On G1 PC: start the image server as above.
 5. On host computer: run